hoelzer-lab/ribap/README.md

 > Conway, Jake R., Alexander Lex, and Nils Gehlenborg.
 "UpSetR: an R package for the visualization of intersecting sets and their properties."
 Bioinformatics (2017).

 [Code](https://github.com/hms-dbmi/UpSetR) | [Publication](https://doi.org/10.1093/bioinformatics/btx364)

+<a name="faq"></a>

+# FAQ

+1) Since Nextflow 23.07.0-edge, Nextflow no longer mounts the host’s home directory when using Apptainer or Singularity.
+This causes issues in some dependencies.
+As a workaround, you can revert to the old behavior by setting the environment variable `NXF_APPTAINER_HOME_MOUNT` or `NXF_SINGULARITY_HOME_MOUNT` to `true` in the machine from which you launch the pipeline.
+From: [https://www.nextflow.io/docs/edge/container.html](https://www.nextflow.io/docs/edge/container.html).

+2) RIBAP might fail due to `RecursionError: maximum recursion depth exceeded in comparison`.
+This can happen in the current combining step where Roary initial clusters are combined with the ILP results.
+This is done in a Python script where the default recursion depth is 1000.
+If this happens, you can increase the recursion depth via the parameter `--set_recursion_limit`.
+However, be careful not increasing this too much (we tested until 5000).
+See als [https://github.com/hoelzer-lab/ribap/issues/66](https://github.com/hoelzer-lab/ribap/issues/66)